QuiltMC/quilt-standard-libraries/CONTRIBUTING.md

 QSL is licensed under [Apache 2.0][LICENSE], and have a [Developer Certificate of Origin (DCO)][DCO] which you need to agree with to contribute.
-Commit author may be sufficient, but [a sign-off can be added too](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt--s).
+Commit author may be sufficient, but [a sign-off can be added too](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt--s), and legal names are not required for privacy reasons.

 ### License Headers